ncbi/cxx-toolkit/pages/ch_app.md

 ### Questions and answers

-**Q:What exactly is netcache's architecture, it is memory-based (like memcached), or does it use filesystem/sql/whatever?**
+**Q: What exactly is netcache's architecture, it is memory-based (like memcached), or does it use filesystem/sql/whatever?**

 A:It keeps its database on disk, memory-mapped; it also has a (configurable) "write-back buffer" - to use when there is a lot of data coming in, and a lot of this data gets re-written quickly (this is to help avoid thrashing the disk with relatively transient blob versions - when the OS's automatic memory swap mechanism may become sub-optimal).

-**Q:Is there an NCBI "pool" of netcache servers that we can simply tie in to, or do we have to set up netcache servers on our group's own machines?**
+**Q: Is there an NCBI "pool" of netcache servers that we can simply tie in to, or do we have to set up netcache servers on our group's own machines?**

 A:We usually (except for PubMed) administer NC servers, most of which are shared.
 Depending on your load (hit rate, blob size distribution, blob lifetime, redundancy, etc.) we can point you to the shared NC servers or create a new NC server pool.

-**Q:I assume what's in c++/include/connect/services/\*hpp is the api to use for a client?**
+**Q: I assume what's in c++/include/connect/services/\*hpp is the api to use for a client?**

 A:Yes, also try the samples under [src/sample/app/netcache](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/sample/app/netcache/) - for example: